raceup-electric/Driverless/bumblebee2_ros_driver/README.md

   - line 131 "target_link_libraries(ks_kinematics g2o::core g2o::types_slam2d g2o::solver_eigen)".
   - line 310 "ament_export_include_directories("~/Documenti/thesis/FSD_SLAM_navigation/eufs_sim_folder/src/slam_module/src/graph_based_slam/DeepNetPorting/include/")".

-## HOW TO READ DATA FROM ROSBAG USING BUMBLEBEE2
+## HOW TO READ DATA FROM ROSBAG USING BUMBLEBEE2 LAUNCHING THE NODE

-test_bumblebee2 subscribe to StereoImage topic and read the data using custom msgs(all the message used are from ufs_msgs).
+test_bumblebee2 subscribe to StereoImage topic and read the data using custom msgs(all the message used are from ufs_msgs), so its important to remember to use the command "source/install.bash" on eufs folder.

 - 1) you have to start reading the rosbag using this command "ros2 bag play <nameOfTheBagFile.db3>".
 - 2) from the main directory of the WS,you have to use this command: "ros2 run bumblebee2_ros_driver test_bumblebee2".
 - 3) if all works properly now you should see two windows (one for camera) with the image.

+## HOW TO READ DATA FROM ROSBAG USING BUMBLEBEE2 LAUNCH FILE

+test_bumblebee2 subscribe to StereoImage topic and read the data using custom msgs(all the message used are from ufs_msgs), so its important to remember to use the command "source/install.bash" on eufs folder.

+- 1) you have to start reading the rosbag using this command "ros2 bag play <nameOfTheBagFile.db3>".

+- 2) you have to write the command ros2 launch launch_bumblebee.py on the "obumblebee2_ros_driver/launch".

 ## HOW TO COLLECT DATA FOR ROSBAG USING BUMBLEBEE2